 Early Voting Dates: April 18th to April 26th

-You can vote in person at your county election board’s office, or in the case of New York City, Borough Board of Election’s office, once the ballots are available Nov.
-7th at 5:00 p.m. before the election, using an absentee ballot.
+You can vote in person at your county election board’s office, or in the case of New York City, Borough Board of Election’s office from April 18th to April 26th, using an absentee ballot.

 Whether it’s in person or by mail, you’ll need to give an excuse to vote by absentee ballot.
 Info here on what qualifies.